When is a necropsy (i.e. postmortem exam, autopsy) beneficial?

 How long does it take to get a report?

-- A final report summarizing the gross and histological findings will be sent to the referring veterinarian within 10 days of the date of the necropsy.
+- A final report summarizing the gross and histological findings will be sent to the referring veterinarian in about 3 weeks from the date of the necropsy.

 Who performs the necropsy?

 - Faculty veterinary pathologists will perform the necropsy with the assistance of necropsy technicians and veterinary students.